BaselComputationalCommunityInResearch/BaselComputationalCommunityInResearch.github.io/seminar/methodsbeers.md

 ---
 layout: page
 title: Methods and Beers
-subtitle: Bringing together scientist from academia and industry.
+subtitle: Bringing together scientists from academia and industry.
 ---

 <img align="left" src="/img/MBlogo.jpg" style="width: 200px;" hspace="15px"/> _Methods & Beers_ series is a meeting of people from institutions in the Basel area with an interest in data analysis methods.
 We come together, exchange ideas, and have a beer and snack.
 It is an intentionally informal, participant driven meeting; we believe this gives a good environment for lively discussions and exchange of ideas.